 This was a research, strategy and design project I worked on at Humaan.
 The project spanned months (and months) and involved several members of our team (creative director, researcher and myslef in ux and design) over this period.
-There is a lot of ground that could be covered here but we can discuss that anytime right?
 I'll focus on my involvement on this rather complex project and have selected a few of insights/outcomes gained along the way for now.

 IA and UX review

-I began my involvement on this project with a comprehensive site-wide audit.
+We began with a comprehensive site-wide audit.
 Many questions were asked.
 What does each page do?
 What does the UI on each page to do?
 Does it function as expected?
 Is it placed intuitively?
 Do we need it?
 Are we missing anything?
 What is broken?
 What works well?

 Things that make you go hmmm